zhenry9/mrb-docs/docs/source/menu/beer/darkstar.rst

 .. figure:: /_static/beer/darkstar-tulip.jpg
    :width: 300

 As an Imperial Stout, the Dark Star is a "big beer": it has more malts, more sugars, more alcohol, more everything except hops.
 The Dark Star has a thick, molasses mouthfeel, with a smoky, oaky, coffee and cherry flavors coming through.
-At over 10% ABV, it is our strongest beer on tap.
+At 10% ABV, it is our strongest beer on tap.

 Name Origin
 ~~~~~~~~~~~